 Overnight oats in a jar are the perfect breakfast for busy mornings.
 Just prep everything in the evening and grab and go in the morning.
 Sounds good, right?

 These Cranberry Orange Overnight Oats have been in constant rotation lately.
 Cranberries and oranges are one of the best fall/winter flavor combos in my opinion, and making overnight oats with orange juice (instead of just milk) adds tons of flavor.
 You are going to love this easy recipe!

 How to Make Cranberry Orange Overnight Oats

-Have you ever made overnight oatmeal before?
+Have you ever made overnight oats before?
 You won’t believe how simple it is … no cooking required!

 First, you’ll need some jars.
 I used these cute jam jars which are the perfect size for this recipe.
 If you’re planning to experiment with different overnight oats recipes though, keep in mind that pint size jars will have room for recipes with voluminous toppings, like fruit.

 Once you have your jars, you’ll mix the oats, milk (use nondairy to make this recipe vegan), orange juice, dried cranberries, maple syrup, and a pinch of salt together right in the jar.